Pros & Cons of Joining Greek Life

 The Takeaway

 A sorority or fraternity can provide camaraderie and enduring connections, and enhance a call for service and leadership.
-It can also be time consuming, expensive, and distracting.
-Greek life isn’t for everyone, but some will find it a life-changing college choice.
+It can also be time consuming, expensive, and potentially distract you from your studies.

 If you’ve exhausted all federal student aid options, no-fee private student loans from SoFi can help you pay for school.
 The online application process is easy, and you can see rates and terms in just minutes.
 Repayment plans are flexible, so you can find an option that works for your financial plan and budget.